deepaksood619/deepaksood619.github.io/docs/technologies/apache/others.md

 ## Apache Tez

-The Apache TEZ® project is aimed at building an application framework which allows for a complex directed-acyclic-graph of tasks for processing data.
+The Apache TEZ project is aimed at building an application framework which allows for a complex directed-acyclic-graph of tasks for processing data.
 It is currently built atop [Apache Hadoop YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).

 The 2 main design themes for Tez are: